VidocqH/auto-indent.nvim/README.md

 ### Custom Indent Evaluate Method

-`indentexpr` should be a function returns a number of indents
+`indentexpr` should be a function returns quantity of indents

 example using [treesitter.indent](https://github.com/nvim-treesitter/nvim-treesitter#indentation) module